 yet again, in some cases courts have not specified which subpart of Exemption 3 they were applying.
-The International Investment Survey Act of 1976 has been held to be a subpart (A) statute, as have two Consumer Product Safety Act provisions that the Court of Appeals for the Sixth Circuit found to satisfy subpart (A)'s nondisclosure requirements inasmuch as [e]ach of these statutes, in the language of Exemption 3, requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue.
-100 per 100 p at 6 (D.D.C.
+The International Investment Survey Act of $1976^{105}$ has been held to be a subpart (A) statute, as have two Consumer Product Safety Act provisions that the Court of Appeals for the Sixth Circuit found to satisfy subpart (A)'s nondisclosure requirements inasmuch as "[e]ach of these statutes, in the language of Exemption 3, 'requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue."

+Similarly, a provision of the Antitrust Civil Process Act, which exempts from the FOIA at \6 (D.D.C.
 Nov.
 4, 2005) (finding that "[agency] correctly asserts Exemption 3(A) of the FOIA as justification for nondisclosure of the withheld documents because the two [suspicious activity reports] and four [currency transaction reports] fall within the scope of 31 U.S.C. § 5319").